ukoloff/appveyor-worker/README.md

 the latter automagically requires the former.
 Just add to `Gemfile` et voila!
 Test results will populate list and `AppVeyor::Worker.message` is available in your tests.

+In addition, Minitest seed will be sent as AppVeyor message.